Top Six Trends of Residential Architecture in Canada

 Are you up to date on the top trends of residential architecture, or are you missing out on potential clients?

 The explosion of the Canadian housing market, ageing population and dampened economic growth are defining what comes next for this industry.

 If you’re a homebuilder or architect, you can’t afford to ignore the socioeconomic factors sweeping the industry.
-Architectural drafting needs to reflect these changes.
+Architecture residential drafting and design needs to reflect these changes.